WebOfTrustInfo/rwot8-barcelona/draft-documents/how-ssi-will-survive-capitalism.md

 Abstract
 ========

-The Self Sovereign Identity (SSI community) has described several groundbreaking properties that come along with the adoption of its principles.
-Governance, as in business and financing structure, is arguably the most challenging of the properties, [captured succinctly](https://www.youtube.com/watch?v=8IcU9w9STAo) by Shoshana Zuboff as: "Who decides?
+The Self-Sovereign Identity (SSI) community has described several groundbreaking properties that arise from the adoption of its principles.
+Governance, as in business and financing structure, is arguably the most challenging of these properties, [captured succinctly](https://www.youtube.com/watch?v=8IcU9w9STAo) by Shoshana Zuboff as: "Who decides?
 Who decides who decides?"
-However, even though the technology has matured greatly over recent years, bootstrapping an SSI product within the existing capitalistic market environment is complicated and has not been achieved within any functional domain at scale.
-A [RWOT6 paper](https://github.com/WebOfTrustInfo/rwot6-santabarbara/blob/master/final-documents/sustainable-commons.md) explored the challenges to a sustainable commons.
+However, even though the technology has matured greatly over recent years, bootstrapping an SSI product within the existing capitalistic market environment is complicated and has not been achieved at scale within any functional domain.

+A [RWOT6
+paper](https://github.com/WebOfTrustInfo/rwot6-santabarbara/blob/master/final-documents/sustainable-commons.md)
+explored the challenges to a sustainable commons.
 In this paper, we apply the SWOT framework (Strengths, Weaknesses, Opportunities, and